 If the philosophy's a bit abstract, the key takeaway is to avoid using the following words in your writing.
 It is okay to use them in dialogue, and when describing other characters' actions, but using them while narrating the main character ruins immersion.
 The biggest offenders are looked, saw, watched, listened, and heard.
 Removing these words will also force you to show not tell.

 knew (especially in third-person limited)

 sat down (sat)

-Adverbs (ly words)
+adverbs (ly words)

-As (editors hate the overuse of this word.
+as (All editors strongly dislike the overuse of this word.
 It usually throws the chronology of the sentence off rather than indicating two things done simultaneously)

 held up (sometimes you can use raised)